dovecot/core/INSTALL.md

 `CPPFLAGS=-I/opt/openssl/include LDFLAGS=-L/opt/openssl/lib ./configure`

 See `./configure --help` for a list of all available configure options.
-See [http://wiki2.dovecot.org/CompilingSource](http://wiki2.dovecot.org/CompilingSource) for more information.
+See [Compiling Dovecot From Sources](https://doc.dovecot.org/installation_guide/dovecot_community_repositories/compiling_source/) for more information.

 Running
 =======